-Operating Leases
+Operating Lease

-In August 2016, the Company entered into a five-year lease for office space in Boulder, Colorado that expires on October 31, 2021 (the "Boulder Lease") subject to the Company's option to renew the Boulder Lease for two additional terms of three years each.
-Pursuant to the Boulder Lease, the Company leased 3,038 square feet of space in a multi-suite building.
-Rent payments under the Boulder Lease included base rent of \$4,430 per month during the first year of the Boulder Lease with an annual increase of 3.5%, and additional monthly fees to cover the Company's share of certain facility expenses, including utilities, property taxes, insurance, and maintenance, which were \$2,160 per month during the first year of the Boulder Lease.
+In August 2016, the Company entered into a five-year lease for office space in Boulder, Colorado that was scheduled to expire on October 31, 2021 (the "Boulder Lease"), subject to the Company's option to renew the Boulder Lease for two additional terms of three years each.
+Pursuant to the Boulder Lease, the Company leases 3,038 square feet of space in a multi-suite building.
+Base rental payments under the Boulder Lease were \$4,430 per month during the first year of the Boulder Lease with an annual increase of 3.5% through October 31, 2021.
+In addition to base rental payments included in the contractual obligations table below, the Company is responsible for its pro rata share of the operating expenses for the building, which includes common area maintenance, utilities, property taxes, and insurance.
+Upon adoption of ASC 842, on January 1, 2019, the Company recognized a lease liability and corresponding right-of-use asset for the lease agreement by calculating the present value of lease payments, discounted at the Company's estimated incremental borrowing rate of 12.0%, over the expected remaining term of 2.8 years.